ElteHupkes/flutter-bmi-calc/README.md

 [Complete 2021 Flutter Development Bootcamp with Dart](https://www.appbrewery.co/p/flutter-development-bootcamp-with-dart) course.
 One of the lessons involves creating a BMI calculator based on [this design](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
-Rather than going through the lesson I figured I'd give it a shot from scratch (I did clone the original repo, but there wasn't much there) to see how much I understand so far.
+Rather than going through the lesson I figured I'd give it a shot from scratch to see how much I understand so far.
+I did clone the original project, or rather the [one migrated by tigerjoy](https://github.com/tigerjoy/bmi-calculator-flutter) (thanks, by the way!), but there isn't much there.
 It also gives me a chance to do some unopinionated Googling with regards to best practices, because the course appears to be quite outdated in some respects.